xtructt/airflow-standalone/README.md

 ## Cleaning Up
 To reset the environment:
-- The docker-compose environment is a “quick-start” one, not designed for production, and the best way to recover from any problem is to clean it up and restart from scratch.
 1. **Stop and remove containers**:
    ```bash
    docker compose down --volumes --remove-orphans
    ```
-   - Run this command in the directory containing the `docker-compose.yaml` file.
 2. **Delete the project directory**:
    ```bash
    rm -rf airflow-standalone